NERVA & SafeSport

 - For Athletes: Do You Feel Something Is Not Right?
 It’s important for every athlete to understand what unacceptable behavior is and when to reach out to an adult to ask for help and guidance.
 Click here for a PDF to help you understand: Athletes: It Doesn’t Feel Right

 - Athletes: Is It OK?
 You’ve heard your parents and coaches talk about abuse and misconduct, but what does that mean?
-Click here for a pdf that discusses situations to help you determine if something that happens to you or a teammate is ok, or if you should tell another adult.
-Not Sure If Something’s Okay.pdf
+Click here for a PDF that discusses situations to help you determine if something that happens to you or a teammate is ok, or if you should tell another adult: Not Sure If Something’s Okay

-Grooming Behaviors: We can recognize sexual predators through an observable pattern of behaviors, known as grooming behaviors.
+- Grooming Behaviors: We can recognize sexual predators through an observable pattern of behaviors, known as grooming behaviors.
 Alone, many of these behaviors or similar behaviors may occur without these behaviors being part of a grooming process.
 While we want to closely examine any behaviors that may constitute grooming, it does not necessarily mean that the individual is a sexual predator.
 Nonetheless, here are a few things to look for.
-Click here for a pdf on Grooming Behaviors
+Click here for a PDF to learn more: Grooming Behaviors

 If you have questions, want to disclose an incident or just need someone to talk with, SafeSport can help.

-The USA Volleyball SafeSport website has more information and some great videos for players to learn about safety.
+- USA Volleyball & SafeSport Webpage: You can find more information, resources, and helpful videos for players to learn about safety.

-The Minor Athlete Abuse Prevention Policies (MAAPP) outline training requirements and limit one-one-one interactions with minor athletes.
+- Minor Athlete Abuse Prevention Policies: The Minor Athlete Abuse Prevention Policies (MAAPP) outline training requirements and limit one-one-one interactions with minor athletes.
 The policies were updated and effective Sept.
 1, 2021.
-Click Here to visit the USAV MAAPP page.